 How to configure Cloudflare for HTML caching for WordPress

-When you are planning to leverage Cloudflare for HTML caching, we recommend that you reduce the amount of plugins you use for optimization, aggregation, caching and such on your website.
+When you are planning to leverage Cloudflare for HTML caching, we recommend that you reduce the number of plugins you use for optimization, aggregation, caching, and such on your website.

 Method 1.
 HTML caching with Page Rules (Cloudflare Business)

-The following example is an absolute minimum configuration that does the required basics to make a standard WordPress site function like intended.
+The following example is an absolute minimum configuration that does the required basics to make a standard WordPress site function as intended.

 Explanation for these rules: